w3c/wai-curricula/content/designer/navigation.md

 * explain strategies that people with disabilities use to navigate multipage websites and applications
 * design user interfaces that support different types of navigations, including menus, breadcrumb trails, tables of contents, and site maps
-* define keyboard, mouse, and tactile interactions for menus and other navigation mechanisms
+* define keyboard, mouse, and touch interactions for menus and other navigation mechanisms
 * provide clear and consistent visual cues for menus, menu item states, and other navigation mechanisms
 * define blocks of repeated content and collaborate with developers to implement mechanisms that bypass such blocks
 * identify related requirements for developers to:
-  * implement keyboard, mouse, and tactile interactions for navigation mechanisms
+  * implement keyboard, mouse, and touch interactions for navigation mechanisms
   * implement clear and descriptive names for navigation mechanisms

 {% include excol.html type="all" %}